aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-xps/_index.md

     Converter.ConvertEPUB(stream, options, savePath);
 {{< /highlight >}}

 In the example, we use the OpenRead() method of System.IO.FileStream class to open and read source files from the file system at the specified path.
-The [XpsSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/xpssaveoptions/constructors/main) constructor initialize an instance of the XpsSaveOptions class that is passed to ConvertEPUB() method.
+The [XpsSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/xpssaveoptions/constructors/main) constructor initializes an instance of the XpsSaveOptions class that is passed to ConvertEPUB() method.
 The ConvertEPUB() method takes the `stream`, `options`,  output file path `savePath` and performs the conversion operation.
 The XpsSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of EPUB to XPS conversion.

 In the example, we use: